simcesplatform/LogReader/readme.md

     python -m testLogReader.dataManager -d

 NOTE: This drops the whole simulations and test message collection before inserting data and when removing test data.

+The test data includes a couple simulations and some messages for the first simulation.

 ### Dokcer compose